Mercury Orchestra

 How do I audition?

-The next auditions for new members and substitute members will be held in May 2024.
-Auditions will be in-person and will be held at the Cambridge Music Consortium, 315 Broadway, Cambridge, MA.
-Audition candidates should prepare a 2-3 minute solo excerpt, preferably taken from the first movement of a romantic concerto or sonata, and 2 or 3 orchestral excerpts preferably chosen from the listing below.
+The next auditions for new members and substitute members will be held in May-June 2025; open positions are filled on a rolling basis.
+Audition candidates should prepare a 2-3 minute solo excerpt, preferably taken from the first movement of a romantic concerto or sonata, and 2 or 3 orchestral excerpts, preferably chosen from the listing below, or of your own choosing.
 Musicians playing accessory instruments or instruments not listed below may bring 2-3 contrasting orchestral excerpts of their own choosing.
-All auditions are by appointment and will be heard by an audition committee.
-Audition results will be communicated by e-mail; we regret that we are unable to provide personalized feedback within this notification.
-All candidates are required to show proof of COVID-19 vaccination.
-Information about scheduling an audition will be provided here in May 2024.
+All auditions are by appointment and will be heard by an audition committee in-person at the Cambridge Music Consortium, 315 Broadway, Cambridge, MA.
+To schedule an audition, please complete our form here.

 VIOLIN: